SummaryRead the full fact sheet

 Doing regular physical activity is a good way to help prevent or manage mild depression.
-There are many views on how exercise helps people with depression, but it is not yet known which kind of exercise is best or whether the benefits are lost if exercise is stopped.
+There are many views on how exercise helps people with depression, although the precise reasons are not clear.
+It is also not yet known which kind of exercise, or how much, is best or whether the benefits are lost if exercise is stopped.

 - help improve sleeping patterns